 Roby’s decision to leave Congress at the age of 43 deprives Republicans of another young female lawmaker who was on the rise.
 Roby was first elected in 2010, but struggled in the Trump era: She withdrew her endorsement of the then GOP nominee in October 2016 after the release of the Access Hollywood tape, but she came around once he became president, and sought—and received—his endorsement in her reelection bid in 2018.

 - 2016 presidential election: +20.4 Trump

 - 2018 House election: +21.6 Duffy

-The onetime Real World star announced he would be resigning from Congress on September 23 after he and his wife learned that the baby girl they are expecting this fall would be born with a heart condition.
+The onetime Real World star resigned from Congress in September 2019, after he and his wife learned that the baby girl they were expecting would be born with a heart condition.
 Duffy was first elected to the House in 2010 and became a reliable Republican vote.
 Though his northwest-Wisconsin district backed Barack Obama in 2008, it swung heavily to Trump in 2016.
-Democrats, however, might have a shot in a special election for the remainder of Duffy’s term.
+Democrats, however, might have a shot in a special election for the remainder of Duffy’s term in May.

 John Shimkus, Illinois’s 15th Congressional District

 First elected in 1996, Shimkus had risen to a senior position on the Energy and Commerce Committee.
 Republicans should easily hold this deep-red Illinois seat.

 A former chairman of the conservative Republican Study Committee, Flores is leaving one term earlier than his self-imposed limit of six.
 He was first elected in the Tea Party wave of 2010, when he defeated a longtime Democratic incumbent by the largest margin of any GOP challenger in the nation.